h-rueda/Report4s/README.md

     this.driver.findElement(By.id("my-id")).click();

     // Reactivate automatic screenshots
-    Report4s.screenshots = "all";    // or "last", "failed" or "manual".
+    Report4s.screenshots = "all";    // or "last", "failed".
 ```